Author, Writer, Founder of Levy Innovation, and Magic Illusion Designer

 12:46 “What’s your big idea?
 And how do you write about this big idea?”

-13:19 [Common obstacles and blindspots] – “When people come to me they often think they want to be differentiated, they think they want to stand out, but they don’t really.
+13:19 [Common obstacles and blind spots] – “When people come to me they often think they want to be differentiated, they think they want to stand out, but they don’t really.
 In order to stand out, you have to have a very specific message, but it has to be for a very specific audience.
-People are often scared to choose who it is their speaking to.”
+People are often scared to choose who it is they’re speaking to.”

 14:30 “You have to talk to an audience in such a clear way about their problems and their vision and their worldview, and you have to talk about it with such precision.
 You can’t use the same language and the same ideas for everyone that you’re speaking to.
 It’s just not going to resonate.”

-14:40 [On narrowing your focus] “It seems counterintuitive, but again, because you can’t reach everyone…you just have to be accepting that way to success is to narrow rather than to expand.”
+14:40 [On narrowing your focus] “It seems counterintuitive, but again, because you can’t reach everyone…you just have to be accepting that way to success is too narrow rather than to expand.”

 16:11 How Mark helped Sales Training Consultant Lisa Earl McCloud narrow her focus and harness the power of her big idea to have more success in her field.